RosettaCommons/documentation/coupled-moves.md

 # [8] Analysis

 During its design trajectory, Coupled Moves samples a variety of sequences.
 Each unique sequence will be saved and printed to a fasta file, my_pdb.fasta.
 When your jobs are complete, combine the fasta files for all nstruct.
 Because analysis is based on unique sequences sampled rather than final pdb, nstruct can be quite low (20-60).

+**NOTE:** Only designed positions will be included in the fasta file.
+Your resfile ALLAA positions define the designed positions printed in the fasta file.
+Do not lose your resfile.

 For each position of interest, base your design decision on the frequency distribution of amino acids observed on your combined fasta files.